 More information about the valuation of the Funds' holdings can be found in the SAI.

 BUYING, SELLING AND EXCHANGING FUND SHARES

-Class H shares are offered directly through the Funds' transfer agent, MUFG Investor Services (US), LLC, and also through authorized securities brokers and other financial intermediaries.
+Class A shares and Class C shares are offered primarily through authorized securities brokers and other financial intermediaries.
+Shares also are offered directly through the Funds' transfer agent, MUFG Investor Services (US), LLC.